viktor-grunwaldt/spotify-playlist-maker/README.md

 **steps:**\

-1. grab your user_id and oauth from [here](https://developer.spotify.com/console/get-current-user/)
+1. grab your oauth from [here](https://developer.spotify.com/console/post-playlists/)
+and user_id [here](https://developer.spotify.com/console/get-current-user/) (should be your login name or smth)
 2. clone the repo
 3. prepare a file of links to songs/albums (mine's named music.txt)
 4. download `requests` if you haven't already (`pip install --user requests`)